Sounders regain some experience in the lineup, but it doesn’t help in loss to Kansas City

 Rowe, Leyva and Reed Baker-Whiting attempted to defend the play, but Kinda was able to tap a pass to Salloi, who had defender Yeimar Gomez Andrade beat to finish a right-footed score in the 42nd minute.

-Salloi raced to sideline with his hands cupping his ears, wanting to hear cheers from the Lumen Field crowd.
+Salloi raced to the sideline with his hands cupping his ears, wanting to hear cheers from the Lumen Field crowd.
 Most stood in disbelief, not uttering a sound.

 Seattle forward Fredy Montero gave the 32,790 in attendance some hope with a score early in the second half.
 He whipped a loose ball into goal in the 51st minute.
 Montero’s score is his third of the season and pushed his club record to 50 all-time MLS regular-season goals.

 But instead of the Sounders finding an equalizer, SKC midfielder Cameron Duke crafted the third score for the visitors.
-Duke was substituted into match in the 70th minute and slipped behind Sounders center back Xavier Arreaga in the box, finding plenty of space to scissor kick a service from Graham Zusi into goal in the 72nd minute.
+Duke was substituted into match in the 70th minute and slipped behind Sounders center back Xavier Arreaga in the box, finding plenty of space to scissor kick a long service from Graham Zusi into goal in the 72nd minute.

 Arreaga wanted an offside call but that was clearly wishful thinking.

+SKC amped up the celebration in the locker room after their win.
+The cheers were so loud, they could not only be heard in the Sounders’ locker room but also in the postgame interview room.

+“It’s a tough way to fall, hearing them celebrate,” Sounders defender Shane O’Neill said.
+“They’re a good team.
+They’re a measuring-stick team.
+We’ve got to bounce back.”

-The Sounders starting lineup had a significant uptick in experience after featuring five teenagers for the 1-0 win against Austin FC on Thursday.
+Seattle’s starting lineup had a significant uptick in experience after featuring five teenagers for the 1-0 win against Austin FC on Thursday.
 Homegrown midfielders Leyva (18) and Josh Atencio (19) remained in the lineup, but the latter moved up a line with the return of veteran Arreaga.
 The Ecuadorian served a one-match suspension for yellow-card accumulation.

-Sounders keeper Stefan Cleveland returned to play in goal.
+Keeper Stefan Cleveland returned to play in goal for the Sounders.
 He’s been the mainstay replacement for Stefan Frei, who suffered a knee injury in May and developed a blood clot.

-Sounders defender Shane O’Neill was on the bench for the first time since July 4.
+O’Neill was on the bench for the first time since July 4.
 He suffered from a hip flexor injury and was able to enter Sunday’s match in the 64th minute.

+Schmetzer dismissed notions the club may have suffered another injury when defender AB Cissoko was pulled for Baker-Whiting in the 34th minute.
+Cissoko had tendinitis but isn’t expected to miss any matches.

 SKC was without coach Peter Vermes and two unidentified players due to health and safety protocols.
 Vermes stated during a videoconference call with media Friday that he tested positive for COVID-19 and had mild symptoms despite being vaccinated.